-I want to be able to learn about the foundation of where movement comes from, the essence of a certain movement, strip it down to it's core principle in order to project it in a way that's possible for me.
-It'll then be possible to teach others.
+Foundation is key: - where movement comes from, the essence of a certain movements and stripping it down to it's core principle in order to portray authentically the understanding of the genre, style, music or individual movements to be possible to teach others.

 I firmly believe that there's no such thing as a dancer's body and that any-body can dance.
 It's just a case of how.
-Stripping away the aesthetic and the way something should look should be the primary focus in how we as artists pass on our knowledge and spread the word about dance.
+Stripping away the aesthetic and the way something should look - should be the primary focus in how we as artists pass on our knowledge and spread the word about dance.

-So labels like "inclusivity" and "integration" can be a thing of the past and dance is an embodiment of the word, not needing to pigeon hole certain companies under certain umbrellas.
+The dream is for labels like "inclusivity" and "integration" can be a thing of the past and dance is an embodiment of the word, not needing to pigeon hole certain companies under certain umbrellas.

 Hopefully there will be a time when this is possible, when dance is just dance regardless of who is performing - appreciated and respected for it's integrity and worth.